Expats should take measures on beforehand upon Spanish Inheritance Law for Non-Residents: grieve times are not best to deal with paperwork.

 Mostly this is done by a lawyer that represents the beneficiaries with an official Power of Attorney.
 The lawyer will provide the notary both with the Death Certificate as well as a certificate from the central registry stating whether or not there was a Spanish Last Will and, if yes, where it was signed.
 In this case the notary of course also needs to receive a certified copy of this Last Will.

 Inscribing properties in name of the legal heir(s)

 When the Notarised and Officially stamped copies of the inheritance deeds are returned, the lawyer can then proceed with the correct inscription of the estate’s assets into the name of the new owner at the appropriate Registry.
 The whole process from the signing of the deeds at the notary until the end of the process, is around 3 months.

 In which case do I pay inheritance or gift tax?

-Nowadays, inheritance or gift tax is the same for Spanish, European residents or non-European residents in Spain, but the percentage varies per region.
+Spanish Inheritance Law for Non-Residents affects equally any resident, this is to say, inheritance or gift tax is the same for Spanish, European residents or non-European residents in Spain, but the percentage varies per region.
 In the Canary Islands heirs that are close family members like spouses, children, grandchildren or parents usually don´t pay inheritance or gift tax, but the tax return still needs to be carried-out.